AbdulMohaimin02/dataStorageApplication/README.md

 ## Description

-This is an app that stores some user data.
+This app allows the user to keep track of data.
 This app is made to combine the functionality of Room Database with Jetpack compose UI.

 ## Technologies